 Development urbanism is a theory in progress about the possible use of urban development as a means to combat poverty and protect the environment.

-The theory may be relevant in so-called “developing” countries that are in a process of urban transition, but it may also inspire the sustainable transition of so-called “developed” countries.
+The theory may be relevant in so-called “developing” countries undergoing processes of rapid urban transition, but it may also inspire the sustainable transition of so-called “developed” countries.

-The focus of urban development should be on creating culturally vibrant and socially inclusive local communities where human development is stimulated, livelihood opportunities are provided and health and well being is promoted, while natural resources, including biodiversity and wildlife, air, water and soil, are preserved.
+The aim of urban development and transformation should be to create culturally vibrant and socially inclusive local communities, stimulate human development, provide livelihood opportunities and promote health and well being, while preserving natural resources, including biodiversity and wildlife, air, water and soil.

 Solutions may be inspired by ideas and experiences from elsewhere, but should be developed with local people and in accordance with local conditions.
 Solutions should not be “perfect” but allow for modifications and improvements.
 After all, urbanism is a dynamic field and development is about changing status quo.